madpsy/aisdecode/README.md

 3) Run the binary from within the cloned repo directory (chmod +x first on Linux/Mac)
 4) Start sending NMEA 0183 data to UDP port 8101 or configure a `serial` device (or both!)
 5) In a browser go to http://127.0.0.1:8100 (or whatever IP address of the host)
-6) Make sure it works as expected
+6) Make sure you see vessels appearing as expected
 7) Go to http://127.0.0.1:8100/admin.html (no default password) and fill in your station details
 8) Optionally set the command line arguments `-aggregator host:port` and `--aggregator-public-url https://example.com` to a public aggregator
 9) Restart the binary and have fun!